National Capitol DX Association's

 they have QSLs in the Bureau, asking how that could be, since they

-national societies make it easy for their members to send QSL cards
+some national societies make it easy for their members to send QSL

-via the bureau.
-In Germany for example, annual DARC dues are much
+cards via the bureau.
+In Germany for example, annual DARC

-higher than most ARRL members would be willing to pay, but they
+dues are much higher than most ARRL members would be willing to pay,

-local ham radio shop will accept your cards and send them to the JARL
+shop will accept your cards and send them to the JARL for you.

 Another answer we sometimes get when we tell someone they have cards